WSAY had just signed off. In those days, many radio and tv stations shut down and went off the air at night.

 On each tower were 4 levels of lights, with 4 lights each on the lower 3 decks, and just 2 at the highest, up around 490 feet.
 All the lights were supposed to be functional, but the FAA would allow one blown light to remain for a month.
 So the idea was to wait for one more light to die during that time, thus saving yourself another trip up the tower.

 Later, I discovered that other stations hired specially trained climbers to do this job.
 But hey kids, this station was different!
-They were happy to assign the crappiest chores to whoever was dumb enough to take them on, even specially untrained teenagers.
-And oh yeah, especially, specially dumb teenagers.
+They were happy to assign the most horrible chores to whoever was dumb enough to take them on, even specially untrained teenagers.
+Especially dumb, untrained teenagers.

 I did have a small amount of tower experience under my belt.
 A week before, Dave had noticed a couple of dead lights on the lowest level of the near tower, only about 75 feet up.
 My sense of self-preservation was not yet fully developed, and I was eager to please.
 Dave said jump, so up I went.